-- Vehicle types (consider heavy and permit vehicle routes, oversize vehicle routes, and other special needs). - Operating speeds and construction lower speeds. - Where queues are likely to occur a result of the works, the TMP should quantify the likely queue lengths and indicate what contingency strategy will be undertaken if queue lengths exceed acceptable limits.
-The TMP should clearly state at what stage and how the strategies will be implemented. - Existing roadway geometry and capacity. - Methods to guide vehicles through the construction site. - Methods of traffic control (i.e. signage, line-marking, bollards, barricades, etc.). - Whether or not the construction works require measures requiring additional traffic control (such as traffic controllers, light vehicle escorts, police escorts, portable signage, variable message signs, etc.). - Whether or not the works should be confined to the hours of low traffic flow such as during nights and/or weekends. - Where it is likely that over-sized vehicles or loads may need to be accommodated as part of the traffic management regime, traffic management planners should ensure that lane width, turning movements and vertical alignments are suitable for these vehicles to traverse. - Provide details of any unregistered vehicles proposed to be used for transport during construction and their requirements.
-The TMP should also identify the interface between any unregistered vehicles and other vehicles and pedestrians. - The potential impact that construction works will have on pedestrian and cyclists both on-site and on adjoining roads.
-The TMP should indicate the likely sources and routes taken by pedestrians and cyclists, and identify facilities that may generate high volumes of pedestrian or cycle traffic.
+- Expected operational traffic volume. - Peak times and flows. - Vehicle types (consider heavy and permit vehicle routes, oversize vehicle routes, and other special needs). - Operating speeds. - Where queues are likely to occur a result of site operations, the operational TMP should quantify the likely queue lengths and indicate what contingency strategy will be undertaken if queue lengths exceed acceptable limits.
+The operational TMP should clearly state at what stage and how the strategies will be implemented. - Existing roadway geometry and capacity. - Methods to guide vehicles through the site. - Methods of traffic control (i.e. signage, line-marking, bollards, barricades, etc.). - Where it is likely that over-sized vehicles or loads may need to be accommodated as part of the traffic management regime, traffic management planners should ensure that lane width, turning movements and vertical alignments are suitable for these vehicles to traverse. - Provide details of any unregistered vehicles proposed to be used for transport on the site and their requirements.
+The operational TMP should also identify the interface between any unregistered vehicles and other vehicles and pedestrians. - The potential impact that site operations will have on pedestrian and cyclists both on-site and on adjoining roads.
+The operational TMP should indicate the likely sources and routes taken by pedestrians and cyclists, and identify facilities that may generate high volumes of pedestrian or cycle traffic.
 Where paths are interrupted, alternative safe access needs to be provided (taking into consideration pedestrian and cyclist behaviour).

-Details of existing traffic flow, control and lane dimension/configuration are to be shown on drawings.
+Details of existing traffic flow control and lane dimension/configuration are to be shown on drawings.

-4.2 Special Traffic Situations and Other Leaseholders
+4.2 Special traffic situations and other leaseholders

-The traffic management planner should identify and document in the TMP special traffic situations outside of the proponent or contractor's control that may impact on the effectiveness of the TMP, and those occasions when the TMP may adversely impact on neighbouring leaseholders.
+The traffic management planner should identify and document in the TMP special traffic situations outside of the proponent or contractor's control that may impact on the effectiveness of the operational TMP, and those occasions when the operational TMP may adversely impact on neighbouring leaseholders.